mourendxu/TD-OpenCV3TOP/README.md

 Try different cascade files, they do effect result and speed.
+You can find additional cascade files in the OpenCV3 distro.